A Progressive Curriculum.

 We provide a holistic curriculum which facilitates opportunities for all our students to participate in a wide range of enriching activities to help build confidence, self-esteem, communication and resilience.
 Positive attitudes to learning reflect a lifelong love of learning.

 Fostering a sense of personal ambition and aspiration for all our students underpins our curriculum delivery.
 Extensive and personalised careers work commences in Year 7 and supports our students throughout their time in the school.
 We are committed to providing a rich and varied series of careers opportunities which support and extend curriculum learning.
 This is a curriculum in which British and humanitarian values are embedded and enable every student to become well informed and active citizens of the school and community.

-If there’s anything else you would like to find out or discuss about our curriculum, please contact our Co-Head, Julie Haigh.
+If there’s anything else you would like to find out or discuss about our curriculum, please contact Helen Sheldrake, Co-Head of School.